Holistic Sleep Therapy and Counselling

 And yet, sometimes it can be a struggle.

 Hello, I’m Dr Kat.
-I help women who are struggling to sleep do that one thing they really want to do: sleep well again.
+I help women and men who are struggling to sleep do that one thing they really want to do: sleep well again.

 Sure, you still do all the things you have to do, but there’s something missing.
 Maybe you feel you’re letting others and yourself down.
 That’s a painful feeling.
 One that can make you feel lonely too.